WavePlanes: Compact Hex Planes for Dynamic Novel View Synthesis: WavePlanes

 \subsection{Optimization}

-\paragraph{Regularization.} For dynamic scenes, we use three regularizers, namely total variation (TV), spatial smoothness in time (SST) and TS.
-TV regularization was used for static scenes in Plenoxels \cite{fridovich2022plenoxels} and TensoRF \cite{chen2022tensorf} and recently for dynamic scenes in K-Planes.
-This is defined in Equation \ref{eq: tv regulariser}.
+\paragraph*{Regularization} For all experiments we use three regularizers: total variation (TV), spatial smoothness in time (SST) and time sparsity (TS).
+TV, in \eqref{eq: tv regularizer}, is well known for achieving smoother signal representations \cite{estrela2016total}.

-The proposed SST regularizer is denoted in Equation \ref{eq: sst regulariser} and represents the 1-D Laplacian approximation of the second derivatives of the spatial components for each time-plane.
-Rather than smoothing along the time-axis, as is done in K-Planes, we find that smoothing spatial components produces better results.
-Please refer to the supplementary materials for an ablation study.
+SST, in \eqref{eq: sst regularizer}, represents the 1-D Laplacian approximation of the second derivatives of the spatial components for each time-plane.
+Rather than smoothing along the time-axis as proposed in \cite{fridovich2023k}, smoothing along the spatial axis' preserves details and avoids over smoothing in the presence of fast motion, leading to better perceptual results.

-TS regularization is proposed in Equation \ref{eq: st regularisation} and maximizes the number of zero-valued space-time wavelet coefficients.
-This pairs well with our compression scheme as it directly maximizes the sparsity of $\mathbf{\Omega}_{c_t}$.
+TS, proposed in \eqref{eq: st regularisation}, uses the $\ell_1$-norm to promote sparsity, maximizing the number of zero-valued space-time wavelet coefficients.
+This is useful for compression as it directly maximizes the sparsity of $\mathbf{\Omega}^s_{c_t}$.

-\paragraph{Feature decoder with learned color basis.} We treat fused features as coefficients of spherical harmonics (SH) basis.
-SH has been used in Plenoctrees \cite{yu2021plenoctrees}, Plenoxels and TensoRF for static scenes and was recently used in \cite{wang2022fourier} for modelling scenes as Fourier Plenoctrees.
-The degree of the SH often leads to limited expressivity.
-This suggests a trade-off between high computational cost and sensitive convergence for higher levels of expressivity.
-Instead, NeX \cite{wizadwongsa2021nex} uses a per-scene learned color basis, where features are treated as coefficients for a linear decoder.
-K-Planes demonstrates this for dynamic scenes so we utilize the same approach where a basis is learnt using a tiny fully-fused MLP \cite{tinycudann}.
-This maps the viewing direction $\mathbf{d}$ to red, green and blue basis vectors, $b_i(\mathbf{d})$ for $i \in \{R,G,B\}$.
-An additional density basis is learnt and left independent of viewing direction.
-Subsequently, color and density values are recovered by applying the dot product between basis vectors $b_i(\mathbf{d})$ and fused features $f(\mathbf{q})$.
+\paragraph*{Feature decoder with learned color basis} For NeRFs, to decode volumetric features into color and density values, a per scene learned color basis \cite{wizadwongsa2021nex} was proposed, where features are treated as coefficients for a linear decoder.
+We utilize the same approach for the NeRF variant of our model.
+This maps the viewing direction of a camera ray $\mathbf{d}$ to red, green and blue basis vectors, $b_i(\mathbf{d})$ for $i \in \{R,G,B\}$.
+An additional density basis is learned and left independent of viewing direction.
+Subsequently, color and density values are recovered by applying the dot product between basis vectors $b_i(\mathbf{d})$ and the fused feature $f(\mathbf{q})$.

-\paragraph{Proposal Sampling Network.} Mip-NeRF 360 \cite{barron2022mip} introduced proposal sampling as an iterable method with $n_{p}$ stages.
-At each stage a network roughly predicts spatial density at a given time to infer regions of interest - higher density regions are sampled more frequently.
-For each stage we have the option to re-use the original proposal network or instantiate additional proposal networks.
-We chose two stages for the proposal sampling scheme and as it incurs minimal cost we use different proposal networks at each iteration with feature length 8 and 16, respectively.
-We use a lower resolution version of our model as the proposal network.
-Finally, the proposal networks are trained using a histogram loss \cite{barron2022mip}.